APS IH / August 2010

-Other staff may be requested to attend or provide information on a case-by-case basis as determined by DFPS and DADS.
+Other staff may be requested to attend or provide information on a case-by-case basis as determined by DFPS and HHSC OGS.

 Once information is received from the APS program administrator, the DPPD has three calendar days to ask for a GRC meeting.

-• If a meeting is desired, the APS DPPD contacts the DADS UMPPD and requests a meeting be scheduled.
+• If a meeting is desired, the APS DPPD contacts the HHSC UMPPD and requests a meeting be scheduled.

-• The DADS UMPPD schedules a GRC meeting within seven calendar days of receiving a meeting request.
+• The HHSC UMPPD schedules a GRC meeting within seven calendar days of receiving a meeting request.

-• If representatives of DADS and DFPS cannot agree on a time to meet within the seven-day period, the section director of the DADS guardianship program and the APS DPPD are notified of the delay.
+• If representatives of HHSC OGS and DFPS cannot agree on a time to meet within the seven-day period, the section director of HHSC OGS and the APS DPPD are notified of the delay.
 Scheduling problems are expected to be resolved to ensure the meeting takes place expeditiously.

-• Following the meeting of the GRC, the DADS Guardianship Program section director (GPSD) notifies DFPS and DADS in writing of the decision within seven calendar days, unless further consultation with the assistant commissioner of Access and Intake or other appropriate parties is required.
+• Following the meeting of the GRC, the HHSC OGS section director (GPSD) notifies DFPS and HHSC in writing of the decision within seven calendar days, unless further consultation with the assistant commissioner of Access and Intake or other appropriate parties is required.
 Any delays in rendering the decision are communicated to DFPS within the same seven-calendar-day period.

-• If the review of decision results in DADS pursuing guardianship, DADS expedites the filing to the extent possible.
+• If the review of decision results in HHSC pursuing guardianship, HHSC OGS expedites the filing to the extent possible.